Responsive Website Design

 Check out Google’s handy guide to Mobile Friendly Websites

 If you have a responsive website design you are going to see more traffic than a website that had only been optimised for a traditional desktop.
 As a business you should not be excluding mobile customers from being able to access your website and services, these customers will most likely visit your competition.

 By ensuring your website adapts seamlessly to mobile you can maximise your coverage, which will lead to more website traffic and customers.

-Thanks for taking the time to read my Responsive Website Design article on my new website.
+Thanks for taking the time to read my Responsive Website Design article.
 I hope some of the information is useful to you.

-If you’re based in Bournemouth, Poole or Dorset and need a responsive website design please contact me for a chat – or call 07714 795415.
-Web Design Bournemouth, Poole and Dorset.
-You can read a bit more about me here.
+If you’re based in Bournemouth, Poole or Dorset and need a new website or would like your current one updated please Contact me for a chat – or call 07714 795415.
+Website Design Bournemouth, Poole and Dorset.